 We also welcome students from local schools for field trips and group stewardship in our teaching garden!
 Please contact us to arrange a date ahead of time.

 Join us for drop-in volunteer workdays!
+(On hold due to Covid-19 safety protocols)

 - Tuesdays and Thursdays, 1pm to 5pm